Other Current Assets

 If the ending balance in the other current assets line item becomes significant, it may make sense to shift some of the balance into a separate line item that is more specifically identified, so that the reader of a balance sheet will have a better comprehension of the nature of the recorded items.

 It can make sense to focus an accounting procedure on the periodic investigation of this account, to see if any items should no longer be recorded as assets.
-Otherwise, they may linger on the balance sheet for years.
+Otherwise, they may linger on the balance sheet for years, and be subject to an audit adjustment.